Jamazi4/bimcat/notes.md

    - If library is public, and you are adding your own private component - component will toggle to public(done).

-   - If you want to have someone elses component in your own library, you can copy this component and provide your own name, then add normally
+   - If you want to have someone else's component in your own library, you can copy this component and provide your own name, then add normally

 4. You can share your private library by generating a private share link